Ravi Gaikwad: Road Safety World Series

-Ravi Gaikwad is the founder of Road Safety World Series who promotes Road Safety to save Indian lives on Indian Roads.
+Ravi Gaikwad is the founder of Road Safety World Series that promotes Road Safety to save Indian lives on Indian Roads.
 Government of India plays an important role in Road Safety World Series.
-Hon.
-Minister Nitin Gadkari has been supporting this series for such a noble cause of road safety.
+Hon Minister Nitin Gadkari has been supporting this series for such a noble cause of road safety.

 It is a legends Cricket World Cup, an annual event.
 Every year almost three lakh people die on Indian Roads in road accidents and a million people are handicapped every year.
-Sachin Tendulkar is the Brand Ambassador of the series and Mr Sunil Gavaskar is the commissioner of the series.
+Sachin Tendulkar is the Brand Ambassador of the series and Sunil Gavaskar is the commissioner of the series.
 Season 1 commenced at Wankhede stadium in March 2020 and was split in two phases due to covid concluding in March 2021 at Raipur.

 Ravi Gaikwad has also played in the India Legends team as a player under the captaincy of Sachin Tendulkar in Road safety world series to promote Road safety.
-Ravi Gaikwad, the founder of the series got together with Yohan Blake, Olympic Gold Medallist to promote the noble cause of road safety in this series.
+Ravi Gaikwad, the founder of the series got together with Yohan Blake, Olympic Gold Medalist to promote the noble cause of road safety in this series.